Student representation in University administration

 Why you should become a halloped?

 Student representatives have a chance to influence the matters which concern students in a very concrete and direct manner.
 The student are experts in the education of their field, because their studies give them an idea of what functional education and coaching entails.
 This point of view is needed in all working groups which are dealing with development of education to make the University the best possible place for learning and working.
+More information about the University organisation and decision-making is available in the Study Guide.

 For a student representative, acting in a position of trust is a great source of experience on many of the basic skills which are needed in the working life.
 And in addition, it is possible to get study credit for acting in a position of trust, however 10 study credits is the maximum.
 See your faculty’s website for more information.
 Some hallopeds (representatives in the University Board, the University Collegiate Body, the Boards of Faculties, the Advisory Boards of Independent Institutes, the Education Council, the Sustainable Development Working Group and the equal opportunities working group) also receive a meeting attendance fee.